vincentBenet/vincentBenet/README.md

 #### Sensor Bar V2

-* Description : Payload if carbon fiber co-designed with external company ACS.
+* Description : Drone payload for magnetic measures in carbon fiber co-designed with external company ACS.
-* Start date : -
+* Start date : 02/2020
-* End date : -
+* End date : 09/2020
 * Wingspan : 80 cm
 * Weight : 5.2 kg

 #### Sensor Bar V3

-* Description : -
+* Description :  Drone payload for magnetic measures in carbon tubes and 3D-printed parts only.
+Double the size for the size weight compare to version 2.
-* Start date : -
+* Start date : 04/2020
-* End date : -
+* End date : 09/2020
-* Source :
-* Documentation : -
-* Releases : -
-* Build : -
+* Wingspan : 160 cm
-* Coverage : -
+* Weight : 5.2 kg

 #### Sensor Bar V4

-* Description : -
+* Description : Drone payload for magnetic measures in carbon fiber co-designed with external company ACS.
+Modular concept to add or remove parts.
+Folding arms to reduce storage volume and much lighter than version 3 for same size.
-* Start date : -
+* Start date : 05/2021
-* End date : -
+* End date : 11/2022
-* Source :
-* Documentation : -
-* Releases : -
-* Build : -
-* Coverage : -

 #### Sensor Bar V4 - Trolley

-* Description : -
-* Start date : -
-* End date : -
-* Source :
-* Documentation : -
-* Releases : -
-* Build : -
-* Coverage : -
+* Description : Attach of the Sensor Bar V4 on a trolley designed with external company ACS.

 ## Formations